-Migrant workers from Myanmar’s villages travel to the cities, looking for work.
-With few job opportunities, many families live in squalid tenements near dumps where they can pick through garbage.
-Drugs and domestic violence are rampant.
-Decent education is expensive, so poor children spend their days on the streets.
-Many girls living in these slums have little schooling or skills, which leaves them at-risk of abuse and trafficking.
+People go from Myanmar’s villages to the cities, looking for work.
+Many families end up in squalid slums.
+Many girls in these slums have little schooling or skills, which leaves them at-risk of being trafficked.

 Our Work In Myanmar

 On the outskirts of the cities, families are on the edge of survival, and education is too expensive for many families to send all of their children to school.
 As a result, their girls have few skills and fewer options for their futures.
 That is what makes the girls in the slums targets of traffickers.

 By Equipping Mothers with saving, lending and livelihoods in She Is Safe Transformation Groups, they are equipped to provide for education, health and safety for all of their children – changing generations to come.

 May Kai grew up in the city slums in Myanmar.
 She lived each day vulnerable to poverty and the constant threat of predators.
 With no job skills, no income and a fourth-grade education, she could only expect to live each day at-risk and in fear.